metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 ##### _Injuries_

-It's almost guaranteed Treyvon Burk will be missing in action here.
+It's guaranteed Treyvon Burk will be missing in action here.
+On top of that, Denico Autry, David Long, and a few of their starting defensive backs have been ruled out.

-It's worth keeping an eye on Denico Autry for the Titans.
+As for Jacksonville, Trevor Lawrence is officially questionable.
+Very worrying.

 ##### _Weather_